-UNE values the education of not only our students, but of our faculty, staff and their dependents.
+UNE values the education of not only our students, but of our faculty, professional staff and their dependents.
 Subsequently, there are four programs you and your family may participate in, if eligible.
 We offer a summary of benefits here, but full details are available in our Personnel Handbook or by consulting with one of our Human Resources representatives.
 Please note the important deadlines specified below for each.
 Due to limitations, these benefits are not guaranteed.

 UNE employees can take undergraduate courses at $50 per course and graduate courses for $100 per course.
 Full-time employees are limited to two courses per semester.
 Half-time employees may take one course per semester.